 Braster (Warsaw, Poland) developed and commercialised a mHealth system to support women in breast examination.
 It uses medical device, app and AI to analyse examinations and prepare result.

 BriteSeed (Chicago, IL) is an advanced surgery company building smart minimally invasive tools to the operating room that provide imaging of hidden structures, including blood vessels and ureters.
 These tools use advanced optical hardware and a smart vision engine that has the potential to make surgery safer and faster.
 Leveraging machine learning and novel hardware, Briteseed will be rolling out the next generation of surgical graspers, vessel sealers, and blunt-tipped dissectors.

 Carmell Therapeutics (Pittsburgh, PA) has created a unique and highly innovative patented technology based on biologically-active materials manufactured from human blood plasma.
 Our proprietary process binds and cross-links lyophilized plasma into solid and semi-solid plasma-based materials.
 These Plasma-based Bioactive Materials (PBMs) contain highly concentrated natural regenerative factors that promote healing in various clinical settings, reduce infections, and, as a result, lower healthcare costs.

-Conavi Medical (Toronto, Ontario, Canada) is a commercial-stage medical device company that develops image guidance technologies for use in minimally invasive procedures, with an initial focus in cardiology.
+Conavi Medical (Toronto, Ontario, Canada) develops image guidance technologies for use in minimally invasive procedures with an initial focus in cardiology.